-The Skills for Education and Employment (SEE) program helps eligible job seekers learn the skills they need to get the job they want by improving their language, reading, writing and maths skills.
+The Skills for Education and Employment program (SEE) helps job seekers get the skills they need for the job they want through stronger reading, writing, maths and computer skills.

 The SEE program is a great way to gain the confidence and English language, literacy and numeracy skills needed to get the job you want or go on to further study.

 Find out how the SEE program has helped real people reach their goals.

 How SEE can help you

 Stronger reading, writing, speaking, maths and computer skills can:

 - Open the door to job opportunities and interesting work

 - Increase confidence and ability to engage in the community

 Who is eligible?

 Most Australian residents of working age not already studying or working full-time are eligible for SEE.
 You need to be: